 - they are caring for nursery-aged children.

-The Statutory Framework for the Early Years Foundation Stage is due to be updated during the summer of 2016 to reflect the new PFA requirements.
+The latest version of the Statutory Framework for the Early Years Foundation Stage has been updated to reflect the new PFA requirements.

 Does it matter if some qualifications are a few years old?

 One of the items that all Ofsted inspectors must ask to see as part of their inspection of your club is the first aid qualifications for your staff.
-So if any of your staff have first aid qualifications that are more than three years old, or that are not the required 12 hour paediatric first aid qualification, this will be discovered.
+So if any of your staff have first aid qualifications that are more than three years old, or that are not of the required type (ie 12 hour PFA for first aiders, emergency PFA for other newly qualified staff), this will be discovered.
 And if you are found to have no staff, or insufficient staff, with up to date qualifications, Ofsted will suspend your registration until you can get enough staff trained so that you are safe to operate.

 As first aid training can be quite expensive, many clubs find it useful to get a couple of staff trained each year.
 In this way not only do you always have a member of staff with very recent training, but you also avoid a huge training bill every third year with everyone's training running out at the same time.

-When looking for paediatric first aid training, it is a good idea to contact the Early Years or Childcare team at your local authority in the first instance to see if they are running any subsidised courses for childcare workers.
+When looking for PFA training, it is a good idea to contact the Early Years or Childcare team at your local authority in the first instance to see if they are running any subsidised courses for childcare workers.